All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

-The major consists of 116 units with fifty-six units from lower-division courses and sixty units from upper-division courses.
-The lower-division curriculum includes calculus and linear algebra courses for sixteen units, data science courses for twenty-eight units, and subject domain courses for twelve units.
+The major consists of 112 units with fifty-two units from lower-division courses and sixty units from upper-division courses.
+The lower-division curriculum includes calculus and linear algebra courses for sixteen units, data science courses for twenty-eight units, and subject domain courses for eight units.
 The program includes twenty units of elective courses that will enable students to embark upon an in-depth exploration of one or more areas in which data science can profitably be applied.
 Alternatively, students can choose to explore the mathematical, statistical, and computational foundations of data science in even greater depth.

 All majors will be required to undertake a senior project that will give them an opportunity to creatively synthesize much of what they have learned in the data science courses for addressing problems in chosen domains.

-Students are expected to complete the following fifty-six units by the end of their sophomore year.
+Students are expected to complete the following fifty-two units by the end of their sophomore year.
 All courses must be taken for a letter grade and passed with a minimum grade of C–.

 Students must complete sixty upper-division units.
 All courses must be taken for a letter grade unless offered Pass/Not Pass only.
 A minimum grade of C– is required.

 This minor is intended for students whose primary area of interest lies outside data science, but who are interested in acquiring competence in methods of data analysis.
 It requires completion of fifty-six units.
 Courses must be taken for a letter grade with a minimum passing grade of C–.
 Please be advised that DSC 40A and DSC 40B serve as prerequisites for required courses.
 DSC 40A-B can be taken for P/NP by data science minors.